Which Microsoft Office Version to Get

 Where’s Microsoft 365 Personal 30-day trial?

 There is no Microsoft 365 Personal trial.
-You can look throughout the Microsoft website, but all of the links show the Microsoft 365 Family option details.
+You can look throughout the Microsoft website, but all the links show the Microsoft 365 Family option details.
 But there is another option.

-The workaround is to download the family version and turn off the recurring billing before the 30-day period ends.
+The workaround is to download the family version and turning off the recurring billing before the 30-day period ends.
 Then you can switch back to Microsoft 365 Personal.
 Like many software trials, you will need to provide a credit card first.

 Summary & Comparison Table